Deathraymind/obsidian/pages/Java Notes.md

 	- in java we define a class with class and closed  squiggly parentheses
 	- when a function is out of class its refereed to as a function but when its in a class its refereed to as a method.
 	- all classes sould have a acsess modifier
-		- is a special keyword if other classes can call these methodes -
+		- is a special keyword if other classes can call these methods
+		- public private ect
+- This is a basic structure of a java program
+-